Do you frequently glance around the room, only feel like people staring right at you?

 You can even stare right back at them when you catch them looking.
 Have a bit of fun with it!

-Sometimes, you can get so uncomfortable with the fact that people are staring at you, it makes you want to lash out and say something.
+Sometimes, you can get so uncomfortable with the fact that people are staring at you, that it makes you want to question them and say something.